-All learners in your school should be sent the survey link.
+P4 to P7 learners in your school should be sent the survey link.

 If you don't already have existing arrangements in place for learners to complete the questionnaire digitally you should consider how best this can be achieved in the context of your school.
 Please make sure that learners have privacy to complete the questionnaire.
-You should reassure young people that once they have completed the questionnaire, no-one in the school will see their answers.
-Inspection team members will not discuss learners written responses unless there are health and wellbeing, safeguarding or child protection concerns.
+You should reassure children that once they have completed the survey, no-one in the school will see their answers.
+Inspection team members will not discuss children's written responses unless there are health and wellbeing, safeguarding or child protection concerns.
 In such instances inspectors will discuss concerns with senior leaders as appropriate.
-Where required, those learners with additional support needs should be helped to complete the questionnaire.
+Where required, those children with additional support needs should be helped to complete the survey.